panique/huge/README.md

 In *application/config/config.php*:

 11. enter your database credentials in DB_USER, DB_PASS etc.
-12. enter your project URL into URL
+12. enter your project URL into URL, don't forget the trailing slash!
 13. edit COOKIE_DOMAIN to the above URL
 14. in the SMTP block, set EMAIL_USE_SMTP tp `true` and put in your SMTP provider credentials ((I use [SMTP2GO](http://www.smtp2go.com/?s=devmetal))).
 Please remember:
 You cannot simply send emails with PHP's mail() function, this does not really work due to a lot of reasons.